North Vancouver School District

 To guide both schools and PACs in planning for PAC events and PAC initiated after school programs, and answer questions related to Supervision, Liability, Fees and Custodial Requirements related to all such programs, the Facilities and Planning department has created the following flowcharts (also found at the bottom of this page):

-In addition, for PAC initiated lunch or after school programs, please use the process and template provided on the Lunch & After School Programs Form.
-Note that this process applies to ALL programs operating on school property, both indoors and outdoors.
-Rental rates for after school programs is based on our published rate schedule.
+This process applies to ALL programs operating on school property, both indoors and outdoors.
+Rental rates for after school programs are based on our published rate schedule.

 A School Sponsored Program or Event: